david-t-martel/oscmex/AudioEngine_ARCHITECTURE.md

         * Owns and manages the `AsioManager` instance.
         * Instantiates and configures all required `AudioNode` objects based on the configuration.
         * Manages connections between `AudioNode` pads based on the configuration.
-        * Owns and manages the `RmeOscController`.
+        * Owns and manages the `OscController`.
-        * Sends initial OSC commands to configure the RME TotalMix FX matrix via `RmeOscController`.
+        * Sends initial OSC commands to configure the RME TotalMix FX matrix via `OscController`.
         * Drives the audio processing loop:
             * If using ASIO, it gets triggered by the `AsioManager` callback.
             * If purely file-based, it runs its own loop.